 The anti-fascists meanwhile, feeling truly victorious, marched down to Liverpool's waterfront to let off smoke bombs and pose for photos.

-"The struggle against the far right in the UK is far from over.
-In Dover on September 12, racists from all over the UK are coming together to whip up hatred against migrants.
+"The struggle against the far-right in the UK is far from over.
+In Dover on September the 12th, racists from all over the UK re coming together to whip up hatred against migrants.
 Nazis are already talking about getting revenge for Liverpool."

-NA have also said that they'll hold another White Man March in Liverpool in two weeks' time.
+NA have also said that they'll hold another White Man March in Liverpool in two weeks time.
 That seems kind of unlikely given the pasting they received on Saturday.
-If it does happen, it'll be interesting to see if they make it out of the station this time.
+If it does happen, it'll be interesting to see if it turns into another farce.